Skip to main content

 Reference: Lee et al., Healthcare (Basel), 2022

-Habitual breathing patterns
+Habitual breathing patterns are learnable

 Reference: Triana et al., Sleep Science, 2023